Muja Power Station: 2012 explosion

-A & B unit mothballing
+Stages A-C unit mothballing

 On 25 June 2013, after spending $250 million on the planned recommissioning of units A and B, Premier Colin Barnett shelved the project.

 Barnett told Parliament that no further work would be done on the generators for the time being, saying "The government has made a decision with respect to Muja A and B units; three and four continue to operate, units one and two are basically mothballed."

 However, the government pressed ahead in September claiming the cost of refurbishment can be recouped over the 15-year expected life of the plant even though it has ballooned to $308 million.
 In a report by KPMG, to continue the project would cost a further $46 million, and return $54 million in value over ten years, assuming the $290 million spent was written off.
 In the following months the work was completed quietly and as of 2014 the Muja A and B units are used intermittently, primarily during summer peak times.

 In November 2014, part of the wall surrounding water cooling tower of Unit 7 collapsed.

 In September 2017, Synergy announced imminent closure of Muja A and B because the necessary repair of cooling towers deemed it commercially unviable.
 The 2018/19 state budget allocated $48.1 million to work at Muja Stages C and D. This work included $6 million on the refurbishment of the Stage C Turbine and replacement of associated components and $4.2 million on an upgrade to electrical switchboards for Stages C and D.

 In August 2019, Synergy announced that Stage C would close by 2024.
-Stage C Unit 5 was turned off on 29 September 2022 and Stage C Unit 6 will be retired in October 2025.
+Stage C Unit 5 was turned off on 29 September 2022 and Stage C Unit 6 was retired in April 2025.
 The two units in Stage D will remain operational until 2029.